GeoFlood (v1.0.0): Computational model for overland flooding: Malpasset Outburst-Flood Simulations

 \subsection{Initial and Boundary Conditions}

 The sea level and the initial reservoir level are assumed to be constant and are set at $0$ and $100$~\unit{m} above sea level, respectively.
 Although the outlet gate near the bottom of the dam was open during the event, we neglected pre-event streamflow in the channel---the bottom was considered dry.
-The actual pre-event streamflow discharge is unknown, but we assumed that it was relatively negligible.
-Since the value of the inlet discharge upstream of the reservoir is unknown, an imposed discharge constant of zero was used.
-The sea level remained constant and equal to zero.
-We assume an instantaneous dam failure.
+The actual pre-event streamflow discharge is unknown, but we assumed that it was negligible relative to the massive outburst flood discharge.
+Similarly, we assumed that the inlet discharge upstream of the reservoir was negligible.
+The sea level remained constant and uniform with an elevation of zero.
+We assumed an instantaneous dam failure.

+For comparison with \citet{george2011adaptive} and the results produced by the CADAM project, we used a Manning coefficient of 0.033 for our simulations.